ypaulsussman/yblog/content/other_peoples_lines.md

 The tyrant dies and his rule is over; the martyr dies and his rule begins. -Soren Kierkegaard, philosopher (1813-1855)

 Language is not an abstract construction of the learned, or of dictionary makers, but is something arising out of the work, needs, ties, joys, affections, tastes, of long generations of humanity, and has its bases broad and low, close to the ground. -Noah Webster, lexicographer (1758-1843)

 Live a good life.
 If there are gods and they are just, they will not care how devout you have been, but will welcome you based on the virtues you have lived by.
 If there are gods, but unjust, then you should not want to worship them.
 If there are no gods, then you will be gone, but will have lived a noble life that will live on in the memories of your loved ones. -Marcus Aurelius, philosopher and writer (121-180)

 Any advertisement in public space that gives you no choice whether you see it or not is yours.
 It belongs to you.
 It's yours to take, re-arrange, and re-use.
 Asking for permission is like asking to keep a rock someone just threw at your head. -Banksy, street artist (b.
 1974)

 It is necessary to the happiness of man that he be mentally faithful to himself.
 Infidelity does not consist in believing, or in disbelieving; it consists in professing to believe what he does not believe. -Thomas Paine, philosopher and writer (1737-1809)

 Is man one of God's blunders or is God one of man's? -Friedrich Nietzsche, philosopher (1844-1900)

 American life is a powerful solvent.
-It seems to neutralize every intellectual element, however tough and alien it may be, and to fuse it in the native good will, complacency, thoughtlessness, and optimism. –George Santayana, philosopher (1863-1952)
+It seems to neutralize every intellectual element, however tough and alien it may be, and to fuse it in the native good will, complacency, thoughtlessness, and optimism. -George Santayana, philosopher (1863-1952)

-They [the wise spirits of antiquity in the first circle of Dante's Inferno] are condemned, Dante tells us, to no other penalty than to live in desire without hope, a fate appropriate to noble souls with a clear vision of life. –George Santayana, philosopher (1863-1952)
+They [the wise spirits of antiquity in the first circle of Dante's Inferno] are condemned, Dante tells us, to no other penalty than to live in desire without hope, a fate appropriate to noble souls with a clear vision of life. -George Santayana, philosopher (1863-1952)

-Fanaticism consists in redoubling your efforts when you have forgotten your aim. –George Santayana, philosopher (1863-1952)
+Fanaticism consists in redoubling your efforts when you have forgotten your aim. -George Santayana, philosopher (1863-1952)

-Perhaps the only true dignity of man is his capacity to despise himself. –George Santayana, philosopher (1863-1952)
+Perhaps the only true dignity of man is his capacity to despise himself. -George Santayana, philosopher (1863-1952)

-The world is a perpetual caricature of itself; at every moment it is the mockery and the contradiction of what it is pretending to be. –George Santayana, philosopher (1863-1952)
+The world is a perpetual caricature of itself; at every moment it is the mockery and the contradiction of what it is pretending to be. -George Santayana, philosopher (1863-1952)

 There is no cure for birth and death save to enjoy the interval.–George Santayana, philosopher (1863-1952)

-I like to walk about amidst the beautiful things that adorn the world; but private wealth I should decline, or any sort of personal possessions, because they would take away my liberty. –George Santayana, philosopher (1863-1952)
+I like to walk about amidst the beautiful things that adorn the world; but private wealth I should decline, or any sort of personal possessions, because they would take away my liberty. -George Santayana, philosopher (1863-1952)

-Only the dead have seen the end of war. –George Santayana, philosopher (1863-1952)
+Only the dead have seen the end of war. -George Santayana, philosopher (1863-1952)

 The Earth is a very small stage in a vast cosmic arena.
 Think of the rivers of blood spilled by all those generals and emperors so that, in glory and triumph, they could become the momentary masters of a fraction of a dot.
 Think of the endless cruelties visited by the inhabitants of one corner of this pixel on the scarcely distinguishable inhabitants of some other corner, how frequent their misunderstandings, how eager they are to kill one another, how fervent their hatreds. -Carl Sagan, astronomer and writer (1934-1996)